The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: A Typology of Apportionment Methods

-Indeed, our contention in this paper is that we should really look not directly in the space of quotas and apportionments but rather in the space of polling probability distributions, or normalized weights of representation across all individuals.
+Indeed, our contention is that we should really look, not directly in the space of quotas and apportionments, but rather in the space of polling probability distributions, or normalized weights of representation across all individuals.
 While the relative entropy provides the most natural measure of discrepancy or divergence in such a space of distributions, it is well known that it does not describe a true metric, because in general it is not symmetric and does not satisfy the triangle inequality.
-But in comparing a proposed distribution to an ideal distribution, symmetry is already broken, so a metric structure is not required, only some appropriate notion of divergence between distributions, or perhaps of \textit{projection} of an ideal distribution onto the feasible sub-space of realizable distributions consistent with constraints.
+But in comparing a proposed distribution to the ideal distribution, symmetry is already broken, so a metric structure is not required, only some appropriate notion of divergence between distributions, or perhaps of \textit{projection} of an ideal distribution onto a feasible sub-space of realizable distributions consistent with constraints.\footnote{Nevertheless, in the \textit{information geometry} approach developed by Amari and others, an actual metric tensor can be associated with a manifold of probability distributions.
+Known as the Fisher metric, this turns out to be proportional to the Hessian matrix (i.e., matrix of second derivatives) of the relative entropy.
+However, given the Fisher metric, the induced ``$\alpha$-divergences,'' and in particular the Kullback-Leibler numbers, assume a more important role than does, say, the geodesic distance.}